-Scanner makes petabytes of security logs searchable in seconds, directly against S3.
-Founders Cliff Crosland and Steven Wu, Stanford CS alumni and former engineering leads at Cisco-acquired Accompany, built a purpose-built inverted index that maps field values to file regions in object storage.
-Queries that previously took hours now return in seconds.
-A streaming detection engine runs hundreds of rules continuously across tens of terabytes per day without re-scanning on each pass.
-Sequoia led the Series A.
+Scanner makes petabytes of security logs searchable in seconds by running a purpose-built inverted index directly against S3 object storage.
+Founders Cliff Crosland and Steven Wu, Stanford CS alums and former engineering leads at Cisco-acquired Accompany, built a query engine that maps field values to file regions, skipping billions of irrelevant rows entirely.
+The result: queries that previously took hours now return in seconds, and a streaming detection engine processes tens of terabytes per day without rescanning data for each rule.

 [READ ORIGINAL →]